 Looking forward to your acceptance!

-If you are looking to work for a particular company, type "people who work at XYZ" in the search section on Facebook.
-Select a person from the list that appears, and click on the 'About' section.
+You can also try exploring Facebook.
+If you are looking to work for a particular company, type "people who work at XYZ" in the search section, select a person from the list, and click on the 'About' section.

 Not only will you see his/her work details but you will also be able to see his/her friends who work at the company.
 Thus, with a click, you have a list of multiple people to reach out to.

 Online medium is a great way to expand your network but meeting people in person is a totally different experience.
 This brings you closer to your connections on not only on a professional but personal level as well.

 In order to expand your horizons even further, you can attend networking events, workshops, conferences, alumni meetings, and career fairs.
 This will connect you with industry experts and influencers.

 Tip: Find useful events on Facebook by going to the 'Events' tab on Homepage.

 If you are fresher, chances are you do not have a good professional network yet.
 If this is the case, then work for it.
 For instance, you can volunteer to work for an NGO or take up an internship.
 At the end of the term, you can request for a job referral.